jkoschma/genexplain-platform/docs/source/Analysis_method_description.md

 The resulting tables with enriched ontological categories contain twelve columns.
 Here, to have a better resolution of the screenshots, one table is shown in two parts.
-This is the result of a GSEA using the PROTEOME™ biological process.
+This is the result of a GSEA using the HumanPSD™ biological process.

 ![](media/5412aad3c440fe6d5295028bd452edc5.png)